 Losing your teeth can be devastating.
 In addition to changing the way you look, losing teeth can make it harder to eat or speak.
 But, thanks to modern technology, dental implants can be used to effectively replace one or more missing teeth.
-At Altamonte, we offer some of the best dental implants Orlando has available and can give you the improved self-confidence that comes with being comfortable with a natural, beautiful, healthy smile, and teeth that function exactly like natural teeth.
+Dental implants can give you the improved self-confidence that comes with being comfortable with a natural, beautiful, healthy smile, and teeth that function exactly like natural teeth.
 Our dental implants can be used to stabilize dentures, and create a better-functioning bite.
 One of the most enjoyable life benefits is that dental implants allow you to eat any food you want, without worrying about damaging dentures.

 What Exactly Are Dental Implants?

-Our Orlando dental implants are restorative treatments that replace your missing teeth with new teeth that feel, look and perform like healthy, natural teeth.
+Dental implants are a restorative treatment that replace your missing teeth with new teeth that feel, look and perform like healthy, natural teeth.
 Dental implants are surgically inserted below the gums, fusing to the jawbone, and serve as a base for replacement teeth, or for inserting crowns or bridges.
 Your dental implant is fused to your natural bone, creating permanence and stability.
 By integrating your actual bone, dental implants not only feel natural, but visually, look exactly like real teeth.